 Today I thought I would switch things up a bit.
 Often those of us who decide to showcase our lives on social media stay within our boundaries.
 We choose topics to share with the world and we stick with them.
 Fashion, beauty, skincare, travel, all of these find themselves apart of a daily discussion online.
 More and more recently people have begun honing in on niche topics or getting really REAL with their followers.
 Topics like mental health, anxiety, depression, and the real “I woke up like this” pictures are starting to surface and I think this is a shift we most certainly need to see in the world of social media.
+In fact, I was surprised at how many people wore a straight bob wig after they became ‘real’ with their followers.
 It can be very hard for someone who chooses to share their life online with people who they don’t even know to open up about topics that may be taboo or controversial in fear of letting your followers down, causing uproar, or even receiving hate, but the thing is, I am sure some people at home may be feeling or thinking the same thing.
 That is why I am going to be opening up a bit in this post.
 Not just in the name of transparency, but also because I know I am not alone in these things.
 The people who may disagree or not understand always seem to be the loudest in terms of feedback, but I want to put that aside and share some things I never share on social media.
 So, grab a glass of wine or a water with some lemon, grab a comfy blanket, and curl up because this is a long one but it’s a good one, I promise.
 Especially if you want some DIRT on me.
 We all love a little dirt, right??
 I am spilling a lot…maybe too much?

 I hardly ever talk about my Christian faith online.
 Here and there I will post something that has tugged at my heart and I know a lot of you know I am a Christian, but that is pretty much the extent of which I have shared.
 My faith is deeply rooted, especially in these last couple of years of my adult life.
 I should note however that it wasn’t always that way and I am going to be doing a post about my Faith journey really soon and the major struggle I faced along with what got me through which ended up being due to the best advice I have ever gotten from a high school teacher-more to come soon.
 Anyway, I am such a faith based person, I can look at a situation and believe 100% that God has this and he is going to provide or bring me to the best situation or conclusion for me.
 I don’t stress about the future nor do I stress about the world ending or how I might die because I believe wholeheartedly no matter what happens is supposed to happen for a reason.
 I believe in LOVE.
 The Bible references LOVE more than anything in the Bible and that is what I try and emulate my life after; loving others, loving myself, and loving the LORD.
 Never have I ever gotten caught up in issues that may seem like a “Christian rule” as so many things that people often associate with the basis of Christianity are referenced in the old testament or are merely referenced once or can be taken out of context.
 As a Christian I am called to be like Jesus, and Jesus was, is, and forever will be love LOVE; to anyone, for anyone; a love without borders.